Frequently Asked Questions

 How long does it take to scan a sample?

-Scan time is dependent upon the required resolution and the sample size.
+Scan time of samples is dependent upon the required resolution and the sample size.
 For example, a 100mm sample at 0.908 um/pixel resolution would take six minutes to scan.

 What is the largest sample area that can be scanned?

-The standard is 200mm x 200mm, but we also offer a 300mm system and will create a custom solution for you if your need something larger than 300mm.
+The standard is 200mm x 200mm, but we also offer a 300mm system.
+We can also create a custom inspection solution for you if your need something larger than 300mm.

 Can you accommodate custom-sized samples?